RyanLua/FluentAutoClicker/README.md

   <h1 align="center">Fluent Auto Clicker</h1>
 </p>

-> [!NOTE]
+> [!IMPORTANT]
-> Fluent Auto Clicker is still in development and there is no stable release of it yet.
-Consider [starring the repository](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars) to support it's development
+> This app is still in development and no public release is available.
+Consider [starring the repository](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars) to show your support.

 Fluent Auto Clicker is a beautifully designed auto clicker for Windows 10 and 11.
 Following the latest Fluent Design guidelines and seamlessly blending into Windows.